rust-lang-ru/book/nostarch/chapter13.md

 ```
 $ cargo run
-     Locking 1 package to latest compatible version
-      Adding closure-example v0.1.0 (/Users/chris/dev/rust-lang/book/tmp/listings/ch13-functional-features/listing-13-05)
    Compiling closure-example v0.1.0 (file:///projects/closure-example)
     Finished `dev` profile [unoptimized + debuginfo] target(s) in 0.43s
      Running `target/debug/closure-example`
-До определения замыкания: [1, 2, 3]
+Before defining closure: [1, 2, 3]
-После вызова замыкания: [1, 2, 3, 7]
+After calling closure: [1, 2, 3, 7]
 ```

-Note that there’s no longer a `println!` between the definition and the call of the `заимствование_с_правом_изменения` closure: when `заимствование_с_правом_изменения` is defined, it captures a mutable reference to `list`.
+Note that there’s no longer a `println!` between the definition and the call of the `borrows_mutably` closure: When `borrows_mutably` is defined, it captures a mutable reference to `list`.
 We don’t use the closure again after the closure is called, so the mutable borrow ends.
-Between the closure definition and the closure call, an immutable borrow to print isn’t allowed because no other borrows are allowed when there’s a mutable borrow.
+Between the closure definition and the closure call, an immutable borrow to print isn’t allowed, because no other borrows are allowed when there’s a mutable borrow.
 Try adding a `println!` there to see what error message you get!